 Candlestick cassia is a popular permaculture plant in our zone 9 food forest.
-They are great, fast-growing, nitrogen-fixing chop-and-drop plants that are buzzing with pollinators when in bloom.
+They are wonderful fast-growing, nitrogen-fixing chop-and-drop plants that are buzzing with pollinators when in bloom.

 We sell our seeds on eBay here if you would like to start your own.

-After the cassia flowers, it will start producing the seed pods, lots of them.
-If you leave them on the tree, they will dry out and crack open, dropping cassias seeds everywhere spread all over the property.
+After the cassia flowers, it will start producing the seed pods- lots of them.
+If you leave them on the tree, they will dry out and crack open, dropping cassias seeds everywhere and spreading them all over the property.

-Although they are awesome, the trees can quickly take over the yard if the pods aren’t removed prior to setting seed, so be responsible, and cut the trees back before they take over.
+Although they are awesome, the trees can quickly take over the yard if the pods aren’t removed prior to setting seed.
+Make sure to be responsible and cut the trees back before they take over.